Tourists flock to Taiwan as COVID entry restrictions eased - NewsBreak

 Tourists flock to Taiwan as COVID entry restrictions eased

-TAIPEI, Taiwan — (AP) — Taiwan lifted all its COVID-19 entry restrictions on Thursday, allowing tourists unfettered access to the self-ruled island after over 2 1/2 years of border controls.
+Taiwan lifted all its COVID-19 entry restrictions on Thursday, allowing tourists unfettered access the self-ruled island after over 2 1/2 years of border controls.

 Visitors are no longer required to quarantine upon entry, or take any PCR tests.
 Instead, they will need to monitor their health for a week after arriving, and obtain a negative result on a rapid antigen test the day they arrive.
 If people want to go out during the weeklong monitoring period, they need a negative test from either that day or the day before.